 1/4 teaspoon crushed red pepper flakes (reduce for less heat)

 1 red bell pepper, diced

 2 pounds of fresh tomatoes, pureed in blender

 3 tablespoons red wine

 3/4 teaspoon black pepper

 Garnish: fresh basil, roughly chopped

-Heat broth in large soup pot; add onion with water or broth and steam-sauté for about five minutes or until almost golden.
+Heat broth in a large soup pot; add onion with water or broth and steam-sauté for about five minutes or until almost golden.
 Add a little more water if needed to avoid sticking to the pan.
 Add fresh garlic and crushed red pepper.
 Sauté for one minute more.

 Add bell pepper, zucchini, and summer squash.
 Continue cooking, stirring occasionally, for three or four minutes, or until all vegetables are just tender.
 Add tomato puree, tomato paste, and red wine.
 Bring mixture to a boil, stirring thoroughly.
 Immediately reduce to simmer, and continue to simmer uncovered, until sauce is slightly thickened.